garethslinn/helprjs/README.md

-# useful_functions
+# helpr

-A small collection of useful methods for manipulating arrays.
+A small collection of useful methods for manipulating object arrays with added helpers

 ## Object Arrays